Chronology

 Receives Kyoto Prize from Inamori Foundation, Kyoto, Japan.
 Travels to Kyoto to accept the award and deliver a lecture on his work.

-Creates self-portrait, entitled Coup de chapeau (Self-Portrait).
+Creates self-portrait, entitled Coup de Chapeau (Self-Portrait).

 1996